 In fact sometimes this effect can be so strong that people are warned to take extra care when driving home afterwards!

-A great night's sleep - As yoga works to relax your body and mind in tandem, it often leads to a very deep and refreshing sleep.
+As yoga helps to relax your body and mind it often leads to a very deep and refreshing sleep.

-Why is Yoga Good For Back Pain?
+What Makes Yoga So Good For People With Back Pain?

 Many scientific studies have been carried out on the effects yoga has on people with chronic lower back pain.

 Which are all great things that will help you to manage your chronic pain in a positive and healthy way.